unixorn/awesome-zsh-plugins/README.md

 * [cobalt2](https://github.com/wesbos/Cobalt2-iterm) - Wes Bos' Cobalt 2 theme for ZSH and iTerm 2.
 * [codemachine](https://github.com/CodeMonkeyMike/ZshTheme-CodeMachine) - Codemachine theme.
 * [cordial](https://github.com/stevelacy/cordial-zsh-theme) - Clean and effective zsh theme with git and npm support.
-* [cute-theme](https://github.com/dogrocker/oh-my-zsh-powerline-cute-theme) - An OSX oh-my-zsh shell theme with Cute emoji based on the Powerline Vim plugin.
+* [cute-theme](https://github.com/dogrocker/oh-my-zsh-powerline-cute-theme) - An macOS oh-my-zsh shell theme with Cute emoji based on the Powerline Vim plugin.
 * [darkblood-modular](https://github.com/InAnimaTe/darkblood-modular) - This version of the popular [darkblood](https://github.com/BinaryMuse/oh-my-zsh/blob/binarymuse/themes/darkblood.zsh-theme) theme has been enhanced with a near complete rewrite enabling modularity and a few new features.
 * [delta-prompt](https://github.com/cusxio/delta-prompt) - A minimal ZSH prompt.
 * [dexter](https://github.com/shvenkat/zsh-theme-dexter) - A theme with an emphasis on the right side (hence the name) of the terminal.